CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 *Source: CIS565 Lecture Slides*

-As depicted above, the Naive parallel implmentation computes several pairwise adds for each level in 0 to lg n.
+As depicted above, the Naive parallel implementation computes several pairwise adds for each level in 0 to lg n.

 While this limits the number of parallel loops that need to be launched, this algorithm is not considered "work efficient" since the number of additions that must be computed is O(n lgn).